 - 12.12 Officers have worked in partnership with the Council's events division, an officer was appointed to offer specialist advice concerning food safety at the major outdoor events which took place in the City including, the Christmas German Market, the Vaisakhi celebrations and the Birmingham Carnival.
-Over 60 inspections were carried out of food businesses at the German Market to ensure the event was a success. - 12.13 In addition officers from The Food Lead Team have been working with Severn Trent and the Council's events team to address the issues of water supply at outdoor events.
-Where potable water is supplied it is required to meet drinking quality standards, even where it is not supplied for drinking purposes. - 12.14 Officers have worked with traders on the Bull Ring Indoor Market to improve the efficiency and effectiveness of temperature control equipment to ensure that products sold remain safe.
+Safety advisory groups were attended for 20 events and 11 events were subjected to actual inspections.
+Over 250 actual inspections were carried out of food businesses at those events to ensure they were a success.
+The work included denying access to businesses with a rating less than 3, on four occasions requiring a business to cease trading due to unsatisfactory conditions, but also working closely with businesses to secure compliance when this was possible. - 12.13 In addition officers from The Food Lead Team have been working with Severn Trent and the Council's events team to address the issues of water supply at outdoor events.
+Where potable water is supplied it is required to meet drinking quality standards, even where it is not supplied for drinking purposes.
+We are also working closely with Severn Trent to identify and report illegal standpipe use, this not only is theft of water but can also pose a serious public health risk if defective standpipes are used. - 12.14 Officers have worked with traders on the Bull Ring Indoor Market to improve the efficiency and effectiveness of temperature control equipment to ensure that products sold remain safe.
 Further work has been undertaken to improve the hygiene ratings of businesses at the Bull Ring Indoor Market.
-This is funded by the markets service.
-Currently this has resulted in a 60% increase in businesses on the indoor market with a 5 rating, with 65% of the businesses achieving a 4 or 5 rating.
+This is funded by the markets. - 13.
+Trends - 13.1 Appendix 3 gives statistical information showing the trends in a number of areas of food safety since 2011.
+The number of food premises in Birmingham and the interventions required has been fairly steady.
+The number of interventions carried out in 2016/2017, due to excluding the low risk inspections, was 94% of the actual target. - 13.2 The number of Emergency Prohibition Notices served has fluctuated over the past 6 years but with a definite increase in the last two years, the average has risen to 61 served per year.
+The number served in 2016/2017 was significantly above this average, see appendix 3.